Bharath-varma-p/KB_AWS/AWS/IAM/roles/README.md

 ## Key Concepts

+- [Trusted Entities](./Trusted_Entity.md) Learn More about the Trusted entities in AWS IAM Role's

 ### 1. **Trust Policy**
    - Defines who can assume the role.
    - Specifies the trusted entities (e.g., AWS services, IAM users, or other AWS accounts).